ysyk2021/chinese-for-beginners-an-easy-guide-to-learning-mandarin/src/chapter-3.md

 * Practice speaking and listening to reinforce new words in your memory.
 * Use mnemonics and memory techniques to associate words with visual images or memorable sentences.

 By following these tips and consistently practicing new vocabulary, you'll be able to build a strong foundation for learning Mandarin Chinese.
-In the next chapter, we will cover fundamental sentence structures in Mandarin Chinese.